hyx0329/freecad-nix-shell/README.md

 My building platform: EPYC 7D12(1.1GHz, 32 core 64 threads) with 128G RAM.

+- FreeCAD: about 10 minutes
 - OpenFOAM: around 50 minutes, it looks not fully parallel
 - cfmesh-cfdof: the script build it sequentially, about 15 minutes
 - hisa: the script build it sequentially, about 14 minutes

 The rest packages are provided by nixpkgs prebuilts.

+## Q&A

+### Why does FreeCAD need a rebuild?

+As of FreeCAD 0.21.2, the FEM workbench has a bug that prevents correct detection of solvers in system path.

 ## License